HyperDenton/bottom-up-attention/README.md

 ### Extract features

-To extract visual features for an image corpus, use the folling script. `img_dir` contains the images to be proceed, `out_dir` contains the corresponding features for the images with each feature in a .npz file. `--num_bboxes` denotes the MIN and MAX number of bboxes for the images, `feat_name` denotes the name of the extracted layer.
+To extract visual features for an image corpus, use the following script. `img_dir` contains the images to be proceed, `out_dir` contains the corresponding features for the images with each feature in a .npz file. `--num_bboxes` denotes the MIN and MAX number of bboxes for the images, `feat_name` denotes the name of the extracted layer.

 ```
 ./tools/extract_feat.py --gpu 0,1,2,3 --cfg experiments/cfgs/faster_rcnn_end2end_resnet_vg.yml --def models/vg/ResNet-101/faster_rcnn_end2end/test.prototxt --net data/faster_rcnn_models/resnet101_faster_rcnn_final.caffemodel --img_dir /path/to/images/ --out_dir /path/to/outfeat/ --num_bboxes=10,100 --feat_name=pool5_flat